The 31 Greatest Pianists of all time

 Cherkassky can be regarded as one of the last representatives of the virtuosity-romantic school.

 He claimed that above the technique is the feeling of the artist, developing his own sensitive and temperamental style.
+He emigrated to the USA with his family, running away from the Russian revolution.

 Benjamin Britten (1913-1976, United Kingdom)